 On behalf of the YMCA, THANK YOU from the bottom of our hearts, and see you next year!

 To relive some of the best moments of this wonderful, inspiring and moving evening, please visit the photo album.

-For 30 years now, the YMCA has proudly recognized individuals or groups who have shown their commitment to peace through community action.
+For more than 30 years now, the YMCA has proudly recognized individuals or groups who have shown their commitment to peace through community action.
 Do you know remarkable people who are taking concrete action to build harmonious communities?
 Nominate them or encourage them to apply.
 Please contact Michel Forgues at firstname.lastname@example.org.